 Peter has been a staff coach with Team Canada at the UCI Paracycling World Championships and several World Cups.
 He has also been a staff coach with Athletics Canada at various events including IPC Athletics World Championships.
 Peter’s athletes have had remarkable success including breaking 27 World Records in athletics and winning over a dozen Paralympic or World Championships medals in both cycling and athletics.
 While predominately a coach of Paralympic athletes Peter also coaches high performance able-bodied athletes including the highest placed Canadian finisher at the 2011 World Junior Championships (cycling).

-Beyond direct coaching, Peter is the President of Coaches of Canada and sits on the Board of Directors of both the Pacific Institute of Sports Excellence and Cycling BC.
-Peter also serves as the President of Tripleshot Cycling, one of the largest cycling clubs in BC and is one of the organizers of a large (100+ rider) charity ride which has raised almost $100,000 for cancer research.
+Beyond direct coaching, Peter is on the Board of ViaSport and has been the President of Coaches of Canada, served on the Board of Directors of the Pacific Institute of Sports Excellence; Canadian Sports Institute – Pacific; Cycling Canada and Cycling BC.
+Peter also served as the President of Tripleshot Cycling, one of the largest cycling clubs in BC and helped organize a large (100+ rider) charity ride which has raised almost $100,000 for cancer research to date.